 2019 GOOD TO KNOW presents WE BUY GOLD, Mana Contemporary, Miami, FL

-2019 Cantos Comunes, Blockhouse, Curated by Diaz Lewis, Havana, Cuba
+2019 Cantos Comunes, Blockhouse, Havana, Cuba curated by Diaz Lewis

 2018 Relational Undercurrents: Contemporary Art of the Caribbean Archipelago, Frost Art Museum, Miami, FL